 When eating bread or cake, one should calculate in his mind whether it has a volume of 38 ml (e.g. whether it has the volume of a golf ball).
 It is impossible to state how many slices of bread equal a kizayis, as bakeries and bread companies bake bread in many different sizes.

-On the first two nights of Pesach one should eat two kizaysim of matzah at motzi matzah.5 This is equivalent to approximately one half of a standard size machine matzah or one third of an average hand matzah.
-If eating this amount is too difficult, one may eat one kizayis – i.e. one quarter of a machine matzah or one sixth of an average size hand matzah.
+On the first two nights of Pesach one should eat two kizaysim of matzah at motzi matzah.5 This is equivalent to approximately one half of a standard size machine matzah or one half of an average hand matzah.
+If eating this amount is too difficult, one may eat one kizayis – i.e. one quarter of a machine matzah or one quarter of an average size hand matzah.
 A kizayis is also the amount of marror one must eat to fulfill that mitzvah.6

 II.
 Kibeitzah Measurement – 2 kizaysim, 2.53 fl. oz.
 (75 ml) – The kibeitzah7 measurement is relevant to numerous halachos throughout the year.
 It is equivalent to approximately two golf balls.
 When washing before eating bread, one recites the bracha of al nitilas yadayim only if one intends to eat a kibeitzah of bread.8